Last updated: 30 October 2020

 - Increased cleaning regimes during operational hours

-- Monitoring capacity of the internal spaces, such as the galleries
+- Monitoring capacity of the internal spaces, such as the museum rooms

 - Keep a distance of 1.5m between you and other people